pointw-dev/eve-utils/src/eve_utils/skel/doc/Authorization.md

-The default password for each of these users is `password`, and is configurable with ES_AUTH_ROOT_PASSWORD
+The default password for each of these users is `password`, and is configurable with ES-AUTH_ROOT_PASSWORD